vishnu2511/titanic/README.md

 # titanic
-in this we will predict survival with respect to titanic disaster information
+we will predict survival with respect to titanic disaster information
+in this we have the information related to the people who traveled in the titanic ship